Publish packages

 These components need to be managed and packaged.
 After that, they can be published to a feed, allowing others to consume the packages and use the components it contains.

-The first step is to create a feed where the packages can be stored.
-In Azure Artifacts, you can create multiple feeds, which are always private.
+The first step is to create a feed where your packages will be stored.
+Azure Artifacts allows you to create multiple feeds as needed.

 What are feeds in Azure Artifacts?

-In Azure Artifacts, you can have multiple feeds in your projects, and you can make them available to only users authorized in your project or for your entire organization.
+In Azure Artifacts, you can create multiple feeds within your projects.
+Feeds can be scoped to your project or made available across your entire organization.

 Updating packages